thesis/valkyrie/README.md

 If you don't have local values for env vars referenced in `./env-var.list`, ask someone how to get these values.

+One exception is the Matrix password (when using the Matrix adapter to connect to the Thesis chat server ;see [section on Adapters](#adapters)).
+When using the `bin/heimdall` script, the script will search for a file `matrix-password.gpg` that can be decrypted using the `gpg` tool.
+If the file exists, the decrypted value will be placed into the `HUBOT_MATRIX_PASSWORD` environment variable for use by the adapter.

+Note that this file is gitignored, and should be encrypted locally with a key accessible to your local gpg, and never committed to source control.

 ### Running locally in the terminal

 Install npm if you don't already have it: